skip to main content

 Net After-Tax Proceeds $22.86 million $30 million

-Finally, if the sale price were higher and Susan realized any capital gain above the maximum $30 million exclusion amount, that gain would be taxed at the 20% long-term capital gains rate (plus the 3.8% NII tax).
+If the sale price was higher and Susan realized any capital gain in the year of sale above the maximum $30 million exclusion amount, that gain would be taxed at 28% under QSBS rules (but exempt from the NII tax).

 Corporate Requirements for QSBS Treatment

-Given the large tax benefit available, Congress imposed several requirements a company must meet in order to qualify as a Qualified Small Business (QSB).
-The key requirement is that the company must be organized as a C-corporation.
-S-corporations do not qualify, and pass-through entities (partnerships, LLCs) must convert to a C-corp.
+Given the large tax benefit available, Congress imposed a number of requirements a company must meet in order to qualify as a Qualified Small Business (QSB).
 Though there are additional important nuances, the main corporate requirements are:

-2. The corporation must use 80% of its assets in the active conduct of one or more “qualified trade or businesses” as defined in IRC Section 1202(e)(3).
+3. The corporation must use 80% of its assets in the active conduct of one or more “qualified trade or businesses” as defined in IRC Section 1202(e)(3).
 Assets for the purposes of this test are valued based upon their fair market value.
-Unlike #1, this requirement must be satisfied throughout the stock holding period.
+This requirement must be satisfied through substantially all of the shareholders’ holding period.

 • Service trade or business relying on the reputation or skill of its employee(s)

-• Includes health, law, engineering, architecture, accounting, actuarial science, performing arts, consulting, athletics, financial services
+• Including health, law, engineering, architecture, accounting, actuarial science, performing arts, consulting, athletics, financial services

 • Banking, insurance, financing, leasing, investing